portable-scala/sbt-crossproject.g8/README.md

 barJS/run
 ```

-More information can be found in the [sbt-cross project](https://github.com/scala-native/sbt-cross#sbt-cross) and in the [scripted tests](https://github.com/scala-native/sbt-cross/tree/master/sbt-cross-test/src/sbt-test)
+More information can be found in the [sbt-crossproject project](https://github.com/scala-native/sbt-crossproject#sbt-crossproject) and in the [scripted tests](https://github.com/scala-native/sbt-crossproject/tree/master/sbt-crossproject-test/src/sbt-test)